rebcop/FlipFlop180/README.md

 2. Everything retrieved from the HTML comes in as a string even if it has a type="number" on the element.

+### Possible Improvements

+1. Add error if user enters only spaces.

+3. Add some kind of decoration or animation when user enters word(s) from the dictionary that are also words from the dictionary backwards

 ### Useful resources

 - [Bootstrap Docs](https://getbootstrap.com/docs/5.3/getting-started/introduction/)